MoonsideGames/encompass-cs-docs/content/pong/ball/spawning.md

 }
 ```

 Spawners aren't very complicated.
-They have one required property and method: *spawn_message_type* and *spawn*.
+They have one required method: *spawn*.
+The first Message type given to **@Reads** is assumed to be the spawn message type.

-When the Spawner reads a message of *spawn_message_type*, it runs its spawn method once.
+When the Spawner reads a message of the spawn message type, it runs its spawn method once.
 Simple as that.

 Now let's actually send out the BallSpawnMessage.